Linda McMahon: Political contributions

 Following her election defeats, McMahon committed herself to becoming a major Republican fundraiser and donor.
-She donated to groups such as American Crossroads and Ending Spending Fund, and associated with fellow mega donor Paul Singer.
+She donated to groups such as American Crossroads and Ending Spending Fund, and associated with fellow Republican donor Paul Singer.

-As the 2016 Republican nomination process began to gear up in early 2015, McMahon, Singer, and Charles R. Schwab were among donors and prospective-candidate representatives who attended a daylong meeting near Jackson, Wyoming, that was hosted by TD Ameritrade founder Joe Ricketts and his son Todd, and featured "several Republican donors who favor[ed] same-sex marriage and immigration reform".
+As the 2016 Republican nomination process began to gear up in early 2015, McMahon, Singer, and Charles R. Schwab were among donors and prospective political candidates who attended a daylong meeting near Jackson, Wyoming, that was hosted by TD Ameritrade founder Joe Ricketts and his son Todd, and featured "several Republican donors who favor[ed] same-sex marriage and immigration reform".

 After Donald Trump made an appearance at WrestleMania 23 in 2007, the McMahons donated $5 million to the Donald J. Trump Foundation in addition to the payment for the appearance.
-In 2016, McMahon donated $6 million to Rebuilding America Now, a Super PAC with the purpose of electing Donald Trump as US president, and in 2015 and 2016 combined, $1.2 million to Future 45, a Super PAC which funded anti-Bernie Sanders advertisements.
+In 2016, McMahon donated $6 million to Rebuilding America Now, a Super PAC with the purpose of electing Trump as U.S. president, and in 2015 and 2016 combined, $1.2 million to Future 45, a Super PAC which funded anti-Bernie Sanders advertisements.

-Small Business Administration
+Administrator of the Small Business Administration (2017–2019)

-On December 7, 2016, President-elect Donald Trump announced that he would nominate McMahon to be the administrator of the Small Business Administration (SBA).
+Nomination and confirmation

-With her pending nomination to become administrator of the SBA, examination of McMahon's record in preparation for her facing United States Senate confirmation began.
-In December she received media attention including from The Wall Street Journal, which noted that "[a]s part of her 2012 campaign, [the nominee's] economic plan called for getting rid of 'outdated/ineffective and duplicative programs,' and expressed support for a 2012 proposal by President Barack Obama to merge the SBA, the Commerce Department's core functions and four other entities into one unit".
-The merger proposal, which did not proceed far toward approval at the time, would have eliminated the Cabinet-level post to which McMahon was nominated.
-The Connecticut Post of Bridgeport, Connecticut, examined issues of potential conflicts of interest from remaining WWE stock holdings and other financial assets, as well as of the relationship between WWE and smaller businesses in the wrestling world, with critics and supporters cited.
-The Hill provided a venue for two industry representatives to specify how they hoped McMahon would reform the agency she'd been tapped to lead.
+On December 7, 2016, President-elect Donald Trump announced his intention to nominate McMahon to serve as administrator of the Small Business Administration (SBA).

-The Senate confirmation hearing began on January 24, 2017; her nomination was approved by the Senate Committee on Small Business and Entrepreneurship on February 1, 2017, with an 18–1 vote, and confirmed by the full Senate on February 14, 2017, by a vote of 81–19.
-She was officially sworn in as administrator of the SBA on February 14, 2017.
+McMahon's confirmation hearing occurred on January 24, 2017.
+Her nomination was approved by the Senate Committee on Small Business and Entrepreneurship on February 1, 2017 with an 18–1 vote.
+McMahon was confirmed by the U.S. Senate on February 14, 2017 by a bipartisan vote of 81–19.